Wales' Tree of the Year 2017

-These six trees are the finalists in Wales' Tree of the Year, which was won by the Hollow Tree.
+These six trees were the finalists in Wales' Tree of the Year 2017, which was won by the Hollow Tree.

-Read the incredible stories behind our shortlisted trees and vote for your favourite.
+Read the incredible stories behind our shortlisted trees.

 The Fairy House Tree

 In the grounds of Treffos Independent School, Llansadwrn, Anglesey

 The beautiful Isle of Anglesey is the home of Treffos School and Nursery which is located in a woodland!
 Perfect for young children.
 A magical environment where children can forage for acorns, conkers and pine cones; witness the lovely succession of winter and spring flowers: crocuses, snowdrops, bluebells and daffodils and enough rabbits to rival Watership Down and, if they are very lucky, even a red squirrel.
 It's a place right in the heart of nature which nourishes them emotionally and instills a sense of wonder.

 In the midst of the awe-inspiring beech trees stands a modest hazel.
 At first you could be forgiven for thinking this tree is not special at all but look at the base and you will see a mysterious shelter built by "woodland elves" protected by a leafy canopy.
 This is the tree that has been nominated - a favourite with children for den building.

 Gnoll Estate Country Park was once owned and lived on by a wealthy industrial family called the Mackworths.
 Today the Estate has been developed into a country park surrounded by a beautiful 18th Century landscaped garden, open green spaces and wild woodlands.
 A popular feature is an ancient oak tree that has been completely hollow since at least the 1950s.
 It has recently been fitted with bars to support the structure.
 The tree has managed to survive in this condition and each summer produces a full and healthy crop of leaves and acorns.